 Relative to other tech giants, Apple has a sizable health-related patents portfolio, which could give it an edge.

-Apple also has a strong consumer-focused brand: notably, iPhone has Net Promoter Score of 60, compared to an average score of 12 for the health insurance industry as a whole.
+Apple also has a strong consumer-focused brand: notably, iPhone had a Net Promoter Score of 60 in 2017, compared to an average score of 12 for the health insurance industry as a whole.
 Healthcare may be a huge opportunity for the company to leverage its massive platform to scale in a market where other tech giants have been shy.

 Apple may be investing too little, too late into content

 The “Services” arm has become a growing profit engine inside Apple.
-Centered on digital commerce platforms like iTunes, Apple Music, the App Store, iCloud, and Apple Pay, the business arm represented 13% of Apple’s revenue this year and saw 23% growth year-over-year.
+Centered on digital commerce platforms like iTunes, Apple Music, the App Store, iCloud, and Apple Pay, the business arm represented 13% of Apple’s revenue in 2017 and saw 23% growth year-over-year.

 It’s an impressively sized business in its own right: Q1’17 services revenue was nearly 2X that of Amazon’s hyped AWS unit and 3X that of Netflix.

-Apple Music has made streaming its new aim, and is already competitive with similar services despite launching years later.
-That said, Spotify still dominates the scene with over 65M users.
+Apple Music has made streaming a major aim, and is already competitive with similar services despite launching years later.
+That said, Spotify still dominates the scene with over 80M paid subscribers.

-Apple recently announced it will spend $1B in 2018 to develop original content and acquire rights for existing content.
-Meanwhile competitors like Netflix and Amazon will spend at least $6B and $4.5B this year, respectively, on original content alone.
+Apple announced it will spend $1B in 2018 to develop original content and acquire rights for existing content.
+Meanwhile competitors like Netflix and Amazon spent at least $6B and $4.5B respectively in 2017, on original content alone.

 Under SVP Eddy Cue, Apple’s content arm will need to develop content to rival shows like Game of Thrones, Stranger Things, or Amazon’s upcoming Lord of The Rings television series.
 Already, Apple has announced a show featuring Jennifer Aniston and Reese Witherspoon is being developed, based on Spielberg’s Amazing Stories sci-fi series from the 80s.